 How Can I Reduce the Fees and Charges for Using my Debit Card Abroad?

-Depending on your bank, you may find that you are not charged for using your card abroad, but may be hit with a foreign exchange fee.
+Depending on your bank, you may find that you are not charged for using your card abroad, but maybe hit with a foreign exchange fee.
 Some banks offer fee-free banking while abroad as one of the incentives to open an account with them.

 Another way to get around high charges is to take out a prepaid debit card.
-There has been a huge upsurge in the amount of cards issued by the likes of Revolut, WeSwap and FairFX which allow you to pre-load cash onto cards and lock in favourable exchange rates before you travel.
+There has been a huge upsurge in the number of cards issued by the likes of Revolut, WeSwap and FairFX which allow you to pre-load cash onto cards and lock in favourable exchange rates before you travel.

-Using your Suits Me Debit Card Abroad
+Using your Suits Me® Debit Card Abroad

-Apply for a Suits Me Debit Card
+Apply for a Suits Me® Debit Card

-Applying for a Suits Me account is quick and simple using the online application form.
-Providing that all the details given within the application form are correct, along with relevant ID, you will be notified via email within 15 minutes that your account open.
+Applying for a Suits Me® account is quick and simple using the online application form.
+Providing that all the details given within the application form are correct, along with the relevant ID, you will be notified via email within 15 minutes that your account is open.
 Once your account is open, you’ll gain instant access to your online banking and receive your debit card (free of charge) in the post within 3-5 working days.